 - Forrest Hangen, PhD Candidate in Public Policy at Northeastern University in the School of Public Policy and Urban Affairs, on studying housing inequities with big data.

-- Hong Qu, Adjunct Lecturer in Public Policy and Research Fellow at the Malcolm Wiener Center for Social Policy at HKS, on social media misinformation discourse.
+- Hong Qu, Adjunct Lecturer in Public Policy at HKS, on social media misinformation discourse.

 Spring 2023